pluto-v/boosted-board/README.md

-# boosted-board
+# DRONE
-Product website for boosted board
+The product website for the DRONE game.

+To see the drone game, visit our other repository

+tinyurl.com/drone-game